leo-lox/camelus/README.md

 8. Conclusion

 ## 1. Introduction
 Welcome to our social network app!
-This mobile application connects users, enabling them to share posts, engage with content and interact securely.
-Unlike traditional networks, this app leverages the Nostr protocol for decentralized data storage, enhancing privacy and resilience by distributing data across a network rather than central servers.
+This mobile application connects users across the globe.
+The app enables them to share posts and engage with content to interact securely.
+Unlike traditional networks, this app leverages the Nostr protocol for decentralized data storage.
+This is enhancing the privacy and resilience by distributing data across a network rather than central servers.

 This documentation is aimed at beginner developers and students interested in mobile UI development.
 It is offering hands-on learning with a structured code snippets from the original camelus code for learning how to build a user interface for apps.